The SMART Guide To Home Buying

 Step 4: Hire Your Closing Team

-With a good Realtor®, as soon as you have an offer put together, you are likely 48 hours from a signed contractual agreement.
+With a good Realtor®, as soon as you have an offer put together, you are likely less than 48 hours from a signed contractual agreement.
 Your offer becomes a contract when all terms are agreed upon and are signed by both Buyer and Seller.
 This step can take some delicate negotiation where you and the Seller each try to gain the best advantage for yourselves.
 The importance of the Realtors® at this juncture cannot be overstated.
 It is an emotional time, and it is best to have someone negotiate for you and avoid confrontation with the very people you are trying to craft an agreement.
 The Realtors® know that what may seem to be personal to the Buyer and Seller (the price, the dates, the included fixtures/appliances, etc.) is just stuff everyone has to work through to close a real estate deal.

 When you have a signed contract, you and the seller cease to be on “opposite sides.”
 From here on out, both Buyer and Seller work independently, but with the exact same goal in mind…to complete the sale and purchase of the property.

-Besides the price you are going to pay, the usual real estate contract says you’ve made other promises.
+Besides the price you are going to pay, the real estate contract says you’ve made other promises.
 You’ve agreed to provide a down payment (that will be kept in escrow), to conduct various inspections, to apply quickly for a loan (assuming you are not paying cash), and to close (pay and take possession) by a certain date, etc. In turn, the seller promises a laundry list of things, including that when you close they will provide title to the property that is clear (has no known problems).

 If you don’t understand each step, no need to worry.
-That is what a Realtor® is there for.
+That is what a Realtor® is for.
 They can educate and coach you.
 This does not mean your real estate agent can legally perform any of these steps on your behalf.
 It means they can assist in making sure they are done in the right order and that everyone involved has the same calendar dates and deadlines.

 The moment your contract is signed, it’s time to hire a few more “employees” to work for you.